 Never house more than one chameleon.
 They like to live alone and are territorial, so do not house with a different species of animal either!

 Juvenile chameleons do better in smaller enclosures.
-16 inches long by 16 inches deep by 30 inches tall is a great size.
+2 long by 2 foot wide by 4 foot tall is a great size.
 It is also easier to monitor stool and eating behavior by having a small enclosure at first.
-Screened enclosures are the best because they have great air flow.
+Screened enclosures are recommended because they have great air flow.
+Do not use a glass enclosure.
 Around 8 to 10 months old is when you need to get a larger enclosure.
 An adult should have an enclosure that is 3 feet deep by 2 feet long by 4 feet tall.
 Males can grow up to 2 feet long and females can grow up to 18 inches long, so they will require a tall enclosure.
 They need the height to be able to climb up high.
 This will ensure your new pet will have enough room to climb and be happy.

 Heating & Lighting

 Heating up a screened enclosure can be complicated, but it can be done.
 Do not use heat rocks or heat tape; the chameleon will not recognize where the warmth is coming from.
 Create a basking spot towards the top of the enclosure using a incandescent basking bulb.
 You will also need to provide tube lighting that contains UVB.
 UVB lighting is important for proper calcium absorption.
+The UVB needs to be a 5.0 tube lighting for tropical reptiles.
 This is a requirement to prevent Metabolic Bone Disease.
 Your new friend will move around to adjust its own body temperature.
 During the day the temperature will need to be between 72F to 80F.
 Towards the top of the enclosure where the basking spot is, it needs to be around 85F to 95F.
 At night time the temperature will drop down to the 60s.
 Purchase a temperature gun to make sure the temperatures are accurate.

 Water & Humidity